Applied Literary Arts Internships

-For high school students who have completed their sophomore year, the nine-day Juniper Institute for Young Writers offers workshops in fiction and poetry, as well as craft sessions, studio courses, field trips, and open mics on the UMass Amherst campus.
+For high school students who have completed their freshman year, the week-long Juniper Institute for Young Writers offers workshops in fiction and poetry, as well as craft sessions, studio sessions, field trips, and open mics on the UMass Amherst campus.
 MFA students may apply for positions to teach in the Young Writer program, gaining experience in developing mixed genre curricula and working with high school students.
-The Institute for Young Writers runs concurrently with the Juniper Summer Writing Institute.
+The Institute for Young Writers runs in July.

 Published twice yearly, jubilat offers the best in contemporary American poetry alongside a selection of reprints, found pieces, lyric prose, art, and interviews with poets and other artists.
 Work from jubilat has been selected for inclusion in Best American Poetry, The Pushcart Prize: Best of the Small Presses, and Harper's Magazine.
 MFA students gain professional experience and literary arts credit through internships with the magazine.

 jubilat/Jones Reading Series